 IgM: Phase 1.
 Day 1-10 of infection.
-Any positive result (even to one antigen) in this column signifies that your body most likely recently mounted an immune reaction to a potentially active infection.
-Although antibody test results do not test for active infection, you should consider self-quarantinefor 14 days as you may be contagious and could risk spreading COVID-19 to anyone you come in contact with.
+Any positive result for COVID-19 Quantitative Antibody greater than 1 signifies that your body most likely recently mounted an immune reaction to an active infection.
+Although antibody test results do not test for active infection, you should consider self-quarantine for 14 days as you may be contagious and could risk spreading COVID-19 to anyone you come in contact with.

 IgG: Phase 3.
-Day 7- onward following IgM/IgA.
+Longer term antibody development against COVID-19.
 Isolation is not recommended if you have been asymptomatic for 7 days and no fever for 3 days (off of all fever-reducing meds).
-Any positive result (to even one antigen) in this column indicates past infection with COVID19.
+Any positive result (greater than 1) for COVID-19 Quantitative Antibody indicates a presumed longer-term immunity against COVID-19 and previous exposure.
 The presence of IgG is indicative of longer-term immunity to the virus, however at this time we have no idea of how robust that immunity is, or how long it will last.

 CDC & ISOLATION RECOMMENDATIONS IF YOU TEST POSITIVE

 Persons with laboratory-confirmed antibodies to COVID-19 who have not had any symptoms may discontinue isolation when at least 7 days have passed since the date of their first positive COVID-19 diagnostic (PCR) test and have had no subsequent illness provided they remain asymptomatic and have been fever-free (off fever-reducing medications) for three days.
 Please check the CDC website for the most updated information:

 WILL YOU PRESCRIBE MEDICATION IF YOU TEST POSITIVE?